-Barry Bennell: Man who sued Man City 'baffled' by abuse ruling
+Barry Bennell: Victim who sued Man City 'baffled' by abuse ruling

 - Published

-A man who sued Manchester City after saying he was abused by paedophile Barry Bennell while he was a scout for the club has said losing the case has left him "baffled".
+A man who sued Manchester City for being abused by paedophile Barry Bennell while he was a scout at the football club has said losing the case has left him "baffled".

-He was one of eight men who said Bennell abused them when they played for teams he coached in north-west England between 1979 and 1985.
+He was one of eight claimants abused by Bennell when they played for schoolboy teams he coached in north-west England between 1979 and 1985.

-The judge ruled City could be held "legally responsible" for the abuse.
+The judge ruled City could not be held "legally responsible" for the abuse.

-The claimant said the trial had been "horrendous from start to finish".
+The claimant described the court case as "horrendous from start to finish".

-He said it was "a sad day for the justice system" which was "wholly inadequate" and felt the victims had "not had a voice, we have not been heard".
+He said it was "a sad day for the justice system" and felt the victims had "not had a voice, we have not been heard".

 'Very vulnerable'